aaronparker/aaronparker.github.io/_posts/2011-11-08-sequencing-mozilla-firefox-8.md

 ### Sequencing Platform

 I have sequenced Firefox 8 on a clean Windows 7 SP1 x86 VM with all current updates and no other applications other than the App-V Sequencer.
 I’ve configured a Q: drive using a second vDisk, rather than let the Sequencer create a Q: drive for me.
-I&#8217;ve used a VFS install and tested successfully; however if you would prefer a MNT install just change the install folder when installing Firefox
+I've used a VFS install and tested successfully; however if you would prefer a MNT install just change the install folder when installing Firefox

 The Firefox version available from Mozilla is an x86 application (x64 build are available from other sources), so I generally recommend sequencing Firefox on Windows 7 x86 virtual machine even though you may be deploying to 64-bit Windows.
 However confirm this in your own environment and re-sequence for 64-bit platforms if required.